ionoid/docs.ionoid.io/docs/debug-iot-devices.md

 ### 2. Get the Public URL

-Go to the *devices details page* and scroll to the bottom, then click on the *DETAILS* tab.
+Go to <the-device-details-page/> and scroll to the bottom, then click on the *DETAILS* tab.
 On the *Device Public URL* section, check the checkbox to turn the public URL of the device on.
 Then, copy the displayed public URL.